klbennett/london-web-082718/16-sinatra-relationships/readme.md

 How to create objects that relate to each other using html forms.
 Remember, it's nothing new in terms of what we're doing, but it's a novelty in terms of HOW we do it.
 We'll employ HTML `select` and `checkbox` elements to ease the process of creating these.

-Key takeaways are knowing:
+Key takeaways are:

-- how the params hash is built
+Knowing how ...
-- how to nest hashes inside of the params hash
+- the params hash is built
-- how to nest arrays inside of the params hash
+- to nest hashes inside of the params hash
-- how mass-assignment works in relation to hashes
+- to nest arrays inside of the params hash
-- how to use params hash to mass-assign and create related objects
+- mass-assignment works in relation to hashes

 ## Important things that you should solidify during that lecture: